Time capsule: 20th century

 to the mayor of Detroit in 2000.
-The capsule was opened by city officials on December 31, 2000, in a ceremony presided over by mayor Dennis Archer.
+The capsule was opened by city officials on December 31, 2000, in a ceremony presided over by Mayor Dennis Archer.

 A time capsule labelled "Kan aabnes i 2012" ("Can open in 2012" in Norwegian) was sealed in 1912 in Otta, Norway.
 The capsule was opened as part of a ceremony 100 years later in 2012.
 Despite the large excitement over the capsule's opening and a preceding ceremony, its contents (which included notebooks, newspaper clippings, and community council papers) were met with disappointment.

 The Crypt of Civilization (1936) at Oglethorpe University, intended to be opened in 8113, is claimed to be the first "modern" time capsule, although it was not called one at the time.
 During the socialist period in the USSR, many time capsules were buried with messages to a future communist society.

 The 1939 New York World's Fair time capsule was created by Westinghouse as part of their exhibit.
 It was 90 in long, with an interior diameter of 6.5 in, and weighed 800 lb.
 Westinghouse named the copper, chromium, and silver alloy "cupaloy", claiming it had the same strength as mild steel.
-It contained everyday items such as a spool of thread and doll, a book of record (description of the capsule and its creators), a vial of staple food crop seeds, a microscope, and a 15-minute RKO Pathé Pictures newsreel.
+It contained everyday items such as a spool of thread and a doll, a book of record (description of the capsule and its creators), a vial of staple food crop seeds, a microscope, and a 15-minute RKO Pathé Pictures newsreel.
 Microfilm spools condensed the contents of a Sears Roebuck catalog, dictionary, almanac, and other texts.

 The 1939 time capsule was followed in 1965 by a second capsule at the same site, but 10 ft to the north of the original.
 Both capsules are buried 50 ft below Flushing Meadows Park, site of the Fair.
 Both the 1939 and 1965 Westinghouse Time Capsules are meant to be opened in 6939.

 There is documentation of at least three physical time capsules at the Massachusetts Institute of Technology (MIT) in Cambridge, Massachusetts, as well as a "virtual" or digital time capsule.

 As of 2019, four time capsules are "buried" in space.
 The two Pioneer Plaques and the two Voyager Golden Records have been attached to spacecraft for the possible benefit of spacefarers in the distant future.
 A fifth time capsule, the KEO satellite, was scheduled to be launched in 2015–16.
 However, it has been delayed several times and an actual launch date has not been given.
 After launch, it will carry individual messages from Earth's inhabitants addressed to earthlings around the year 52,000, when it is due to return to Earth.
 As of July 2019, the satellite had not been launched.

 The International Time Capsule Society was created in 1990 to maintain a global database of all known time capsules.
 The Not Forgotten Digital Preservation Library maintains a current map and register of domestic and commercial time capsules.